z-l-p/film-projector-retrofit/docs/index.md

 	- Terminal block (+) -> DVB01 (V+)
 	- Terminal block (+) -> DVB01 (DC+)

-1. Now program the DVB01 power protection board:

-	- Consult the instruction manual ("DVB01 Voltage Relay Module (12V )User Manual) to understand the menu navigation.
+1. Now program the DVB01 power protection board.
+Consult the instruction manual ("DVB01 Voltage Relay Module 12V User Manual.pdf") to understand the menu navigation:

 	- P-0 (mode) = F-4 (engage relay when voltage is between limits)

 	- P-1 (lower voltage limit) = 9v

 	- P-2 (upper voltage limit) = 13v

 	- P-3 (voltage correction) These modules are not well calibrated from the factory.
-If you have an accurate volt meter, adjust the +/- buttons until the module's display matches your meter's measurement of the input voltage.
+If you have an accurate volt meter, adjust the +/- buttons until the module's flashing display matches your meter's measurement of the input voltage.

 	- P-4 (time delay before relay engages) = 0.5

 	- P-5 (time delay before relay disengages) = 0

-	- If you have a variable power supply, test the module to make sure it works
+	- If you have a variable power supply, test the module to make sure it works.
+The relay should only pass power if the voltage is between 9v and 13v.
+Reverse polarity on the input should not harm anything.

-	- Turn on "power saving mode": Long press SW1 until display blinks.
+	- After testing, turn on "power saving mode": Long press SW1 until display blinks.
 It will turn off after 10 seconds of inactivity.

 1. Cut a 50cm length of black/red power cable, and a shorter length of red power cable.
 Connect the power path through the DVB01's relay, as shown in photos.
 	- Terminal block (+) -> DVB01 (NO) on right side of board (use the short red cable)